 Corruption in IcelandThe "Corruption Perceptions Index" for the public sector showed 26 points in Iceland for 2022.
 The scale has a range from 0 to 100.
 The more corruption rises, the higher the number is.
 With this result Iceland ranks 16th.
 So, compared to other countries, it is better than average.

-Compared to the previous year, in 2016 the level of corruption slightly raised.
-In the long term, it has also risen significantly in the last few years.
+Compared to the previous year, in 2022, the level of corruption remained unchanged.
+In the long term, it has risen significantly in the last few years.

-The ranking is led by Denmark with a value of 10.
-The sad last place is occupied by Somalia (90 points).
+The United States are in 24th place with a score of 31.
+The ranking is led by Denmark, with a value of 10.
+The sad last place is occupied by Somalia (88 points).

 |Year||Iceland||Ø Europe||Ø worldwide|